The School of Rural Medicine is dedicated to support First Nations health research.

 In supporting First nations health research, we acknowledge the unique cultural, social, and historical contexts of First Nations communities.
 We respect traditional knowledge and practices while integrating them with modern healthcare approaches, ensuring that interventions are culturally appropriate and effective.

 It is well documented that First Nations Australians experience significant health disparities compared to non-First Nations Australians.
-Research in First Nations health will contribute to identify these disparities, to understand their root causes, and develop strategies to address them, ultimately working towards health equity, and ‘closing the gap’.
+Research in First Nations health will contribute to understanding the root causes of these disparities and developing strategies to address them, ultimately working towards health equity, and ‘closing the gap’.

-The SRM is developing collaborations with First Nations communities and organisations to ensure that our medical students, should they wish, are enabled to undertake research in First Nations research projects.
-In our first year of student research projects, we have 3 students working on First Nations research projects.
+The School of Rural Medicine is developing collaborations with First Nations communities and organisations to ensure that our medical students, should they wish, are enabled to support First Nations research.

 Support for First Nations students